Read our guide for all you need to know about visiting Antarctica

 Antarctica Wildlife & Whale-Watching Holiday (14 days)

-Do more than just observe Antarctica’s wildlife with this unique opportunity to participate in scientific research into the feeding habits of humpback whales, led by the Woods Hole Oceanographic Institute and accompanied by a BBC film crew.
-Encounter penguins, seals, seabirds and whale species, as you make your contribution to ocean research on this Antarctica Wildlife & Whale-Watching Holiday.
+Do more than just observe Antarctica’s wildlife with this unique opportunity to participate in scientific research into marine mammals, led by an expert team of researchers.
+Encounter penguins, seals, seabirds and whale species, as you make your contributiaon to ocean research on this Antarctica Wildlife & Whale-Watching Holiday.

 Wild Antarctica Expedition (13 days)